 Further requirement for an application for review relating to an income estimate

-An application for review of a decision in regard to eligibility for or entitlement to FA (other than SBP) or a CCS percentage to the extent that the decision was based on an estimate of the person's taxable income cannot be made until after the end of the income year and where the person is required to lodge a tax return, after the ATO has made an assessment of the person's taxable income for that year.
+An application for review of a decision in regard to eligibility for or entitlement to FA (other than SBP) or a CCS percentage to the extent that the decision was based on an estimate of the person's ATI cannot be made until after the end of the income year, and where the person is required to lodge a tax return, after the ATO has made an assessment of the person's taxable income for that year.

 An application for review of a decision in regard to eligibility for or entitlement to FTB to the extent that the decision was based on an estimate of maintenance income for an income year cannot be made until after the end of that income year.

-Explanation: This restriction only allows a review of a decision to the extent that it is based on an income estimate to occur after actual income is available so that correct entitlement can be determined.
-This stops individuals from retrospectively adjusting their income estimates to derive arrears that may later become a debt when actual income is known.
+Explanation: This restriction only allows a review of a decision to the extent that it is based on an income estimate to occur after actual ATI is available so that correct entitlement can be determined.
+This stops individuals from retrospectively adjusting their income estimates to derive arrears that may later become a debt when actual ATI is known.

 This restriction does not preclude the person from providing a revised estimate of income at any time during the income year.
 If a revised estimate is provided and considered reasonable, the rate paid can be varied from the date the revised estimate is provided.

-If an FTB instalment claim is rejected due to the income estimate being too high and the income estimate subsequently decreases, the person can lodge a new claim which contains a revised estimate and, if eligible, be paid prospectively from the date of the new claim.
-However, the individual will need to wait until their actual income is known to be paid for the past period (i.e. period from the date the first rejected claim is lodged up to the date the new claim is lodged).
+If an FTB instalment claim is rejected due to the income estimate being too high and the income estimate subsequently decreases, the individual can lodge a new claim containing a revised income estimate and, if eligible, be paid prospectively from the date of the new claim.
+However, the individual will need to wait until their actual ATI is known before they can be paid for the past period (that is, period from the date the first rejected claim is lodged up to the date the new claim is lodged).

-Where a claim for SBP has been rejected because of the income estimate, the person's eligibility for each payment can be reviewed if they provide a revised estimate within 52 weeks of being notified of the rejection.
-The revised estimate must include the person's income and, if the person was partnered on the day the claim was initially lodged, the income of the person to whom they were partnered on the day the claim was lodged.
-This means that if the individual has separated since lodging the claim, their former partner's income for the 6 month income test period needs to be included in the revised estimate.
+Where a claim for SBP has been rejected because of the income estimate, the individual’s eligibility for each payment can be reviewed if they provide a revised estimate within 52 weeks of being notified of the rejection decision.
+The revised income estimate must include the individual’s ATI and, if the individual was partnered on the day the claim was initially lodged, the ATI of the person to whom they were partnered on that day.
+This means that if the individual has separated since lodging the claim, their former partner's ATI for the 6 month income test period needs to be included in the revised income estimate.

 Act reference: FAAct section 36 When an individual is eligible for SBP in normal circumstances